 The structure of The Danish Data Protection Agency

 The Danish Data Protection Agency consists of the Data Protection Board (Datarådet) and a Secretariat.
-The Board primarily decides on cases of a fundamental nature.
-A case of principle is a case that has a particular public interest or a case where the decision may have an impact on how similar cases are decided in the future.
+The Board primarily decides on cases of principle.
+A case of principle is a case that has a particular public interest.
+It can also be a case where the decision may have an impact on how similar cases are settled in future cases of similar character.

 The Secretariat is responsible for the rest of the tasks of the The Danish Data Protection Agency and for its day-to-day operations.
 The Danish Data Protection Agency employs around 80 people.